BBC Panorama has produced a follow-up report to 2013’s Saving Syria’s Children (SSC).

 This account suggests [A] that the first intimation of anything unusual that day was the sound of a warplane above the school and [B] that the students only began to leave their classrooms after a bomb hit the school’s courtyard.

 In respect of [A], accounts by Dr Saleyha Ahsan, Dr Rola Hallam, another purported teacher at the Iqra school and journalist Paul Adrian Raymond all refer to an initial attack on a nearby apartment building shortly prior to the attack on the school.
 The first attack was also confirmed by the BBC in correspondence .

 In a November 2020 Human Rights Watch report victim Muhammed Assi recounts how, after the initial attack on a three-storey building 100 metres away , he and other students hurried outside to see what had happened:

 ““We saw a plane in the sky.
 It was very far away so we thought, ‘OK, it won’t hit us,’” Muhammed told Human Rights Watch and IHRC.
 Teachers urged the students to return inside where it was safer.
 Muhammed and five classmates, however, stayed in the courtyard with a playground talking about the attack and what they would study the following year.
 The group suddenly heard a faint, “unfamiliar” sound, and “[t]here were large fires, and choking fumes.”
 An incendiary bomb had landed in the middle of the six students, immediately killing the other five”.

-Dr Rola Hallam has claimed on at least two occasions that the playground was full of children when the attack occurred:
+Dr Rola Hallam has also claimed on several occasions that the playground was full of children when the attack occurred, for example:

 “a schoolyard full of children was aerially bombarded with an incendiary weapon”.